 The first step is the construction of a galaxy population that follows a given $n(z)$ redshift distribution.
-Following \cite{Sipp21}, we take a redshift probability distribution $p(z)$ typical of a Stage IV survey that has the functional form,
+Following \cite{Sipp21}, we take a redshift probability distribution, $p(z)$, that has the functional form typical of a Stage IV survey,

 where $z_{0}$ is the characteristic redshift constant chosen such that the median redshift of the sample satisfies $z_{\mathrm{median}}=\sqrt{2}\,z_{0}$.
 We expect that this chosen form for $p(z)$ will be a good approximation for the \textit{Euclid} DR1 galaxy sample.
 We note that the measured cosmological constraints would change if the real galaxy distribution is observed to be significantly different.